 Why No Cure for Celiac Disease?

-For starters, it says celiac disease has been a marginalized by the medical community as a rare childhood disorder (something we know is not true at all!).
 As a result, the Celiac Disease Foundation says that over the last several decades, celiac disease researchers have been “denied the adequate resources needed to understand the basic biochemistry of the disease, must less cure it.”

 “Because the primary treatment for celiac disease is a strict gluten-free diet, the private sector has not been able to project the return on investment (ROI) needed to convince their shareholders to pour the hundreds of millions of dollars needed into celiac disease research to produce a treatment or a cure,” according to a report called iCureCeliac, published by the Celiac Disease Foundation.

-Remember, pharmaceutical companies do not operate as charities.
+Pharmaceutical companies do not operate as charities.
 They are part of a multi-billion dollar industry.
 Pharmaceutical companies put money into research if they think it might result in billions of dollars in ROI.

 While the private sector doesn’t see celiac disease research as profitable, the public sector also might be negatively impacting research for celiac disease.